CamFlow/documentation/docs/configuration.md

 The configuration file is `/etc/camflow.ini`.

-To apply a new configuration, ???.
+To apply a new configuration, `sudo systemctl restart camconfd.service` or simply reboot the machine.

 ## Sample configuration